-Member States shall ensure that any other follow-up documents are sent within 15 days from the event that made sending them necessary.
-The Member States shall ensure that the information letter and any follow-up documents are sent as soon as possible and in the case of the information letter no later than 2 months from the registration of a road-safety-related traffic offence listed in Article 2(1).

-- 3. The Member State of the offence may send the information letter or the follow-up documents to the presumed liable persons via the authorities of the Member State of registration or the Member State of residence, in the following cases: - the address contact information of the person for whom the document is intended is (a) unknown, incomplete or uncertain; - the procedural rules under the national law of the Member State of the offence (b) require proof of service of the document, other than proof that can be obtained by post, registered delivery or by equivalent electronic means; - it has not been possible to serve the document by post, registered delivery or by equivalent electronic means;
+- 1. Member States shall send the information letter and the follow-up documents to the presumed liable persons by post, registered delivery or electronic means with equal value in accordance with Chapter III, Section 7 of Regulation (EU) 910/2014 of the European Parliament and of the Council. - 2.
+The Member States shall ensure that the information letter and any follow-up documents are sent as soon as possible and in the case of the information letter no later than 2-3 months from the registration of a traffic offence listed in Article 2(1). - 3.
+The Member State of the offence may send the information letter or the follow-up documents to the presumed liable persons via the authorities of the Member State of registration or the Member State of residence, in the following cases: - (a) the address of the person for whom the document is intended is unknown, incomplete or uncertain; - (b) the procedural rules under the national law of the Member State of the offence require proof of service of the document, other than proof that can be obtained by post, registered delivery or by equivalent electronic means; - (c) it has not been possible to serve the document by post, registered delivery or by equivalent electronic means;

-37 Regulation (EU) 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.73).
+Regulation (EU) 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.73).

 - (d) the Member State of the offence has justified reasons for considering that the service of the document by post, registered delivery or by equivalent electronic means in that particular case will be ineffective or is inappropriate. - 4.
-The request to initiate the mutual assistance procedure referred to in paragraph 3 may be issued by an administrative or judicial authority, or by the police authority competent in the case concerned, in accordance with the national law of the Member State of the offence.
+The request referred to in paragraph 3 may be issued by an administrative or judicial authority, or by the police authority competent in the case concerned, in accordance with the national law of the Member State of the offence.

-As set out in Article 3a, the competent authority of the Member State of the offence shall transmit the information letter or the follow-up documents in an electronically structured form to the competent authority of the Member State of registration or the Member State of residence.
+As set out in Article 3a, tThe competent authority of the Member State of the offence shall transmit the information letter or the follow-up documents in an electronically structured form to the competent authority of the Member State of registration or the Member State of residence.